FZambia/centrifuge/README.md

 * Simple javascript client
 * Presence and history data for channels
 * Web interface for managing your projects
-* Flexible channel settings through categories
+* Flexible channel settings through namespaces

 Basic usage from browser